-Explosions in air include detonations of projectiles and missiles during surface-to-air gunnery and air-toair missile exercises conducted during air warfare.
-These explosions typically occur far above the water surface.
-Some typical types of explosive munitions that would be detonated in air during Navy activities are shown in Table 3.0-12.
-Various missiles, rockets, and medium and large projectiles may be explosive or non-explosive, depending on the objective of the training or testing activity in which they are used.
-Quantities of explosive and non-explosive missiles, rockets, and projectiles proposed for use during Navy training and testing are provided in Appendix F (Military Expended Material and Direct Strike Impact Analyses).
+Explosions in air include detonations of projectiles and missiles during surface-to-air gunnery and air-to-air missile exercises conducted during air warfare.
+These explosions typically occur far above the water surface in special use airspace.
+Some typical types of explosive munitions that would be detonated in air during Navy activities are shown in Table 3.0-13.
+Various missiles, rockets, and medium-and large-caliber projectiles may be explosive or non-explosive, depending on the objective of the training or testing activity in which they are used.
+Quantities of explosive and non-explosive missiles, rockets, and projectiles proposed for use during Navy training and testing are provided in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).

 Weapon Type 1 Net Explosive Weight (lb.)
 Typical Altitude of Detonation (ft.)

-Surface-to-Air Missile - -
+Surface-to-Air Missile

 RIM-66 SM-2 Standard Missile 80 > 15,000

 RIM-116 Rolling Airframe Missile 39 < 3,000

 RIM-7 Sea Sparrow 36 > 15,000 (can be used on low targets)

 FIM-92 Stinger 7 < 3,000

 Air-to-Air Missile

 AIM-9 Sidewinder 38 > 15,000

 AIM-7 Sparrow 36 > 15,000

 AIM-120 AMRAAM 17 > 15,000

 Air-to-Surface Missile

 AGM-88 HARM 45 < 100

-Projectile - Large Caliber 2 Projectile - Large Caliber 2
+Projectile - Large-Caliber 2

-5"54 HE-ET 7 < 100
+5"54 caliber HE -ET 7 < 100

-5"54 Other 8 < 3,000
+5"54 caliber Other 8 < 3,000

-Table 3.0-12: Typical Air Explosive Munitions During Navy Activities
+Table 3.0-13: Typical Air Explosive Munitions During Navy Activities